hallavo/coffee-break-commodities/README.md

 This is a simple app for keeping track of the use of various foods, drinks and household items stored in the office kitchen of an imaginary IT company.

-The service is composed of a PostgreSQL database, Express.js backend and a vanilla Javascript frontend.
+The service is composed of a PostgreSQL database, an Express.js backend and a vanilla Javascript frontend.

 The user can:

 * mark products as taken
 * edit their user profile

 It is currently not possible to sign up, log in or log out.
 Instead, the username `senior-office-gnome` has been hardcoded into the API calls where necessary.

-I spent a considerable amout of time trying to set up both local and OAuth authentication using the Passport.js library.
-Unfortunately, I couldn't get it to work.
-The authentication-related code is still included and the `/login` page can be accessed by entering its URL.
-Feel free to have a look if you're curious.
+Local and OAuth authentication using the Passport.js library may be implemented sometime in the future.

 ## Install